 - David Stiefel, a managing principal and director of family business services at Bader Martin PS;

 The second keynote, “Successful Successions,” will be given by Jim Warjone, who led the Seattle-based Port Blakely Companies from 1980 as president, and later as CEO and chairman, until 2014 when he retired.
-Jim is will-versed in family company succession strategies, as well as family governance systems and their implementation.
+Jim is well-versed in family company succession strategies, as well as family governance systems and their implementation.

 Finally, the Summit will reconvene for its executive panel on family business.
 With constructive and dynamic advice, the panelists will share their deep understanding of topical issues resulting from owning, running and transitioning a family-owned or closely held business.
 Panelists include: Shaiza Damji, Managing Director of 360 Hotel Group and Foss Miller, founder of Pacific Research Labs dba Sawbones.